 Coconut oil is a tropical oil derived from the dried nut of the coconut palm tree.
 Its nutritional components include the following:

 - It contains nearly 13.5 grams of total fat (11.2 grams of which are saturated fat) per tablespoon.

 - It also contains about 0.8 grams of monounsaturated fat and about 3.5 grams of polyunsaturated fat, which are both considered “healthy” fats.

 - It doesn’t contain cholesterol.

 - It’s high in vitamin E and polyphenols.

-According to the Mayo Clinic, the oil from fresh coconuts contains a large amount of medium chain fatty acids.
-Those do not seem to become stored in fat tissue as much as long chain fatty acids.
+According to the Mayo Clinic, the oil from fresh coconuts contains a high proportion of medium chain fatty acids.
+These don’t seem to be stored in fat tissue as easily as are long chain fatty acids.

 It has antibacterial and anti-inflammatory characteristics, and it can be easily absorbed into the body for energy.

-Another 2015 study found that a combination of daily coconut oil intake and exercise could lower blood pressure and bring it back to normal values.
+Another 2015 study found that a combination of daily coconut oil intake and exercise could lower blood pressure and even bring it back to normal values.

 Another study compared the effects on cholesterol levels of butter, coconut fat, and safflower oil.
 The study found that coconut oil was effective at lowering “bad” LDL and triglyceride levels and raising “good” HDL levels.